zathras777/gore/README.md

 ## Updates

+### 27th May 2022

+Some Ofgem records have a nil entry for the Accreditation Date.
+Catch this and return a default value of today.

 ### 2nd May 2022

 Fix a silly bug in the command line app and correct some syntax in the README file.